Originally published June 2, 2021.

 9. Make Sure Your Loved One Keeps Up With Their Medications

 Prescribed medications are an important part of recovery for many people with serious injuries.
 If a patient is supposed to take a number of medications at different intervals throughout the day, it may be difficult for the person to remember, organize, or order refills of the medications according to schedule.

 You can help your loved one by assisting them with their prescriptions.
 This may include helping them organize pills into a pill reminder, applying topical treatments, and dispensing medications according to their doctor’s orders.

 Before you try to help your loved one with their medications or treatment schedule, make sure you have discussed their care with a medical professional so you understand your loved one’s needs.

 Need a Case Evaluation?
 Contact a Serious Injury Lawyer Today

 To discuss whether your injuries entitle you to pursue a personal injury claim, speak with a knowledgeable and compassionate lawyer at Joye Law Firm.
-Call us at 888-324-3100 or contact us online for a free consultation.
+Contact us online for a free consultation.